CrucibleMC/Grimoire-Mixins-1.12.2/README.md

   * ThaumCraft Mod
 * Target:
   * CLIENT-SIDE & SERVER-SIDE

+###### TorchMaster-Mixin

+* Disables FeralFlareLantern as it causes, in some rare cases, constant chunk loading of chunks around it
+* Requirements:
+  * TorchMaster Mod

 ###### WorldEdit-Mixin

 * When using some specific ID on a command, if the ID is not from a BLOCK, try to check if the ID is from an ItemBlock, if it is, get it's correct block id and replace it!